Environmental Studies Majors in Arts & Sciences

 - Bioinformatics (in cooperation with the Russ College of Engineering)

-- Environmental Studies (through Voinovich School for Leadership and Public Affairs)
+- Environmental Studies (through the George V. Voinovich School of Leadership and Public Service)

 - Geographic Information Science (GIS)